Duration of the game

 A penalty kick is awarded to the opponents when a player of the defending team within its own penalty area commits a foul by tripping, kicking, striking, holding or pushing an opponent, or controlling the ball by use of hands or arms.
 (Goalkeepers within their own penalty area may use their hands).
 All direct kicks awarded in the penalty area are penalty kicks.
 A penalty kick is taken from the penalty kick line and only the goalie may defend.

-A corner kick is awarded to the attacking team if a member of the defending team, intentionally or not, kicks the ball over a goal line.
+A corner kick is awarded to the attacking team if a member of the defending team kicks the ball over a goal line.
 The ball is placed on the ground within the corner circle, nearest the point where the ball left the field of play.
 Members of the defending team may be no nearer than 10 yards until the ball is kicked.
 The kicker may not touch the ball until another person has played it.
 A goal may be scored from a corner kick.

 A goal kick is awarded to a member of the defending team when a member of the attacking team kicks the ball over a goal line.
 The kick must be made from the 6 yard line, nearest to where it passed over the goal line.
 No opponent may be within 10 yards of the ball until it is kicked.
 The kicker may not touch the ball again until a second player has touched it.

-When the whole of the ball passes over the touch line, either on the ground or in the air, there shall be a throw in from the point where the ball crossed the line by a player of the team opposite to that of the player who last touched it.
+When the whole of the ball passes over the side line, either on the ground or in the air, there shall be a throw in from the point where the ball crossed the line by a player of the team opposite to that of the player who last touched it.
 The thrower shall not play the ball a second time until it has been touched or played by another player.
 A throw in must be a two handed overhead pass, with the thrower's feet remaining in contact with the ground during the throw.

 Each time the ball crosses the goal line between the uprights and beneath the cross bar, one point is recorded.